Finland, Intermediary

 • We continue to believe that total return fixed income strategies unconstrained by benchmarks are best positioned to navigate the later stages of the economic and credit cycle.
 Central banks’ divergent policy paths are creating dispersion in growth and inflation, further increasing the likelihood of market dislocations.
 Looking through the heightened geopolitical instability, we believe that structural tailwinds — fiscal stimulus, deregulation and robust AI-driven capital investment — keep the backdrop broadly constructive.
 However, elevated valuations across most sectors suggest that success will hinge on selectivity and discipline.

-• Today’s uncertain market environment underscores the growing potential appeal of an allocation to core fixed income, be it aggregate or credit only.
+• Today’s uncertain market environment underscores the growing appeal of an allocation to core fixed income, be it aggregate or credit only.
 In our opinion, higher-quality fixed income continues to be attractive from both an income and capital-protection perspective, providing a combination of carry and significant potential upside in a risk-off environment.
 All-in yields remain appealing for investors looking to de-risk or diversify away from domestic government bonds, providing a potentially smoother return profile.

 • European investors can seek to embed resilience and enhance income potential through either a bond allocation in local markets or by going global, particularly if they are concerned about the extent of their exposure to the US or USD-denominated assets.
-Doing so could also provide a yield pick-up, as hedging costs mean USD-denominated investments have lower yields than EUR- or GBP-denominated equivalents.
+Doing so could also potentially provide a yield pick-up, as hedging costs mean USD-denominated investments have lower yields than EUR- or GBP-denominated equivalents.

 • In our view, high yield remains attractive from an outright yield-to-worst perspective but warrants a cautious approach given market uncertainty and current spread levels.
 The robust carry may make this a good equity substitute should investors want to de-risk.
 We advocate an “up-in-quality” issuer bias and careful credit selection but remain cautiously optimistic that this sector can continue to perform well.